virajbhartiya/lotus/documentation/misc/Building_a_network_skeleton.md

     - Add the new version to the gen step of the makefile.
         - Add `$(GO_BIN) run ./builtin/v(XX+1)/gen/gen.go`.

+Create a `Create base nv(XX+1) skeleton` commit for these changes so its easier to review.

+2. Delete the migration files specific to the previous network version in you `go-state-types/builtin/v(X+1)` folder:

+    - Delete the files in `go-state-types/builtin/(vXX+1)/migration/xxxxx.go`

+Create a `Delete migration specific for nv(XX)` commit for these changes so its easier to review.

+3. Open the PR against the master branch in the Go-State-Types repository.

-You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/232), which added the skeleton for network version 22.
+You can take a look at this **[Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/232)**, which added the skeleton for network version 22.

+4. In a followup PR add a

 ## Lotus Checklist

+1. In your Lotus repository, add `replace github.com/filecoin-project/go-state-types => ../go-state-types` to the very end of your Lotus `go.mod` file.
+    - This ensures that your local clone copy of `go-state-types` is used.
+Any changes you make there will be reflected in your Lotus project.

-1. Import new actors:
+2. Import new actors:

     - Create a mock actor-bundle for the new network version.
     - In `/build/actors` run `./pack.sh vXX+1 vXX.0.0` where XX is the current actor bundle version.

-2. Define upgrade heights in `build/params_`:
+3. Define upgrade heights in `build/params_`:

     - Update the following files:
         - `params_2k.go`